cchantep/jquery.signfield/README.md

 - `id` (optional): Signature field identifier.
 - `class` (optional): CSS classes, if present applied on signature field.
 - `data-name` (required): Field name, used on submit.
-- `data-max-size` (optional): If present, used as limit to upload signature file.
+- `data-max-size` (optional): If present, used as limit in kB to upload signature file.
 - `data-pen-thickness` (optional, default = 2): If present and if sketch (canvas) is supported, defines pen thickness.
 - `data-pen-color` (optional): If present and if sketch is supported, defines pen color.